Business and Administration Requirements

 A minor in Business and Administration consists of a minimum of 15 semester hours, including ACCT 220, ACCT 230, FIN 330, MGMT 304 and MKTG 304.
-All prerequisites for these classes must also be satisfied, including ACCT/FIN/MGMT 208, ECON 240, MATH 139, and MATH 140.
+All prerequisites for these classes must also be satisfied, including ACCT 208/ECON 208/FIN 208/MGMT 208, ECON 240, MATH 139, and MATH 140.
 At least nine of the fifteen semester hours must be taken at Southern Illinois University Carbondale.
 An advisor within the College of Business and Analytics must be consulted before selecting this field as a minor.

 A minor from the College of Business and Analytics requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for their minor, and students must earn a minimum 2.0 grade point average for those minor courses.
 A minor in Business and Administration is restricted to majors outside the College of Business and Analytics, with the exception of Economics and Hospitality, Tourism, and Event Management.

 Capstone Option for Transfer Students

 The Capstone Option is available to students who have earned an Associate in Applied Science (A.A.S.) or equivalent certification in approved business area degree and who have a cumulative 2.0/4.0 GPA on all accredited coursework prior to the completion of the A.A.S., as calculated by the transfer institution's grading policies.
 The Capstone Option reduces the University Core Curriculum requirements from 39 to 30 hours, therefore reducing the time to degree completion.
 Students who apply for Capstone will work with the College of Business and Analytics Online Student Services for approval of the Capstone Option and will complete a personal contract for a degree completion plan.